dancespiele/okspiel/README.md

 **Warning**: there is a test for send transaction that will send a quantity of 0,01 $OK + fees to the address that you set in `ADDRESS_TO_SEND_TEST_AMOUNT`

+### Where Okspiel is saving the data connection

+Once that Okspiel is running for the first time the app create a hide folder in your home directory which calls `.okspiel`

 ## Support